 John Welfelt moves through a dense patch of willows and I lose sight of him for a moment.
 “Keep track of how much water you see!” he yells back with a sense of well-deserved pride.
 There’s water everywhere on his property; spring-fed reservoirs form a loose grid pattern that percolate water down to a wetland near the Uncompahgre River.

-From the beginning, their intention has been to improve wildlife habitat.
-Today, rabbitbrush, three-leaf sumac, cattails and milkweed stand tall and thick against the shoreline of the ponds.
-Brush them aside and you see crystal clear water that sustains plenty of life—rainbow trout glide under duckweed while marsh wrens, swallows and yellow-rumped warblers fly overhead.
-Occasionally, a family of river otters stops by to help John keep the population of crawdads under control.
+Rabbitbrush, three-leaf sumac, cattails and milkweed stand tall and thick against the shoreline of the ponds.
+Brush them aside and you see crystal clear water that sustains plenty of life—rainbow trout glide under the duckweed while marsh wrens, swallows and yellow-rumped warblers fly overhead.

 There is no wondering why all these animals thrive on John’s property: he and his business partner, Steven Lewis, have worked diligently to make this land a haven for wildlife.

 For the past couple years, they have worked with the North Delta Irrigation Company, Bureau of Reclamation, and the Uncompahgre Valley Water User’s Association to implement habitat replacement projects on their property.
 Together, they are working to plant nearly 700 native shrubs and trees on John’s land over the next five years.